 There are three types of porcelain ceramics: Hard-Paste, Soft-Paste, and Bone China.

-- Bone china has mostly replaced true porcelain in modern times.
+- Bone China has mostly replaced true porcelain in modern times.
 It’s the strongest kind of porcelain.
 It’s very resistant to chip damage and has great physical strength.
 It usually produces a white or translucent result.
 It contains kaolin, bone ash, feldspar, and phosphates.

 Picking the right clay is perhaps the first step to making pottery.
 It should depend on your needs.
 Beginners should always start with Earthenware or Stoneware.
-Advanced potters can use all clay types, even mix them to adjust the plasticity.
+Advanced potters can use all clay types and even mix them to adjust the plasticity.
 If you have the correct skills, you can use any clay to make your masterpiece.